mechpen/mechpen.github.io/src/posts/2019-07-18-resolv-conf/index.md

   The file <code>/etc/resolv.conf</code> defines nameservers for glibc.
 Normally this file contains 2 or 3 nameservers for redundancy.
-When the nameservers are serving behind one virtual IP, it is still better to have multiple (max 3) duplicated entries than having just one entry.
+When the nameservers serve behind one virtual IP, it is still better to have multiple (max 3) duplicated entries than having just one entry.

 ---